jha-niraj/SyncOrbit/README.md

 ## 🎯 Platform Overview

-**ProjectCentral** is a comprehensive project management platform designed to bridge the gap between clients, developers, product managers, and administrators.
+**SyncOrbit** is a comprehensive project management platform designed to bridge the gap between clients, developers, product managers, and administrators.
 Built with modern web technologies, it provides a seamless experience for managing projects from conception to completion.

-### 🌟 Why ProjectCentral?
+### 🌟 Why SyncOrbit?

 - **🎨 Modern UI/UX** - Beautiful, intuitive interface built with Shadcn/UI components
 - **⚡ Real-time Updates** - Live project tracking and instant notifications